For immigrants, the mystery surrounding sanctuary cities can lead to logistical issues.

 What happens when there is a disagreement between a sanctuary city and the federal government?

 However, the federal government’s executive branch has sought to punish or retaliate against these types of cities.
-In January 2017, President Donald Trump issued an executive order that blocked these types of cities from receiving federal funding.
+In January 2017, President Donald Trump issued an executive order that blocked these types of cities from receiving federal funding like federal grants.

 Ultimately, a judge blocked the executive order, ruling that it violated federal law.
 President Joe Biden rescinded the order in April 2021.